princjef/mageutil/shellcmd/README.md

 func (c Command) Run() error
 ```

-Run executes the command\, piping its output to stdout/stderr and reporting any errors surfaced by it\.
+Run executes the command, piping its output to stdout/stderr and reporting any errors surfaced by it.